Is your house so drafty that it feels like a haunted old castle? There are some “little” reasons for this big problem.

 Yes, the roof.
 Let’s go through how it happens (then we’ll tell you how to fix it).

 Get tips, tricks, and free homeowner guides to make your home feel better

 Drafts happen—this is how cold air is sucked into your house

-Essentially, there’s a giant vacuum cycle happening in your house.
+Essentially, there’s a giant vacuum cycle happening in your house—building science pros call it stack effect.
 Here’s a visual explanation of how it works: